Copyright © 2010 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 the application, but treated as opaque by the Encryptor or

 Decryptor.
-The application may use the Type
+The application may use the Type,

-and MimeType
+Encoding and MimeType parameters to

 transport further information about the nature of that

 octet-stream.
-Hence, an unknown Type
+Hence, an unknown Type parameter

 is, in general, not treated as an error by either the